sora-xor/sora-docs/src/xst.md

 the first SORA Synthetic asset is the DAI-pegged XSTUSD.
 SORA Synthetic XST assets for other major stores of value will be available soon as part of the SORA Synthetics update on Polkaswap.
 XST was [proposed as an RFP](https://github.com/sora-xor/rfps/pull/8/files) and is currently live on the SORA network.
+Additionally, you have the option to explore more about the platform overall on a [dedicated page](./synthetics.md).

 ## Fisher's Compensated Dollar